 No matter what your thoughts or interest in the marketplace food booths, every Disney California Adventure guest is a winner during Festival of Holidays for one simple reason: live entertainment.
 Disneyland Resort has added a number of musical acts throughout the park, which provide great supporting acts to fan-favorite, Viva Navidad.

 While none of the other acts are as elaborate as Viva Navidad, which is its own little festival with multiple entertainment options and cultural components, the other acts do provide compelling diversions and really enhance the park’s energy.
-Admittedly, we did not get the full effect of this on the 95-degree day yesterday, but it’s patently obvious that these groups are going to be key to a festive, high energy setting this Christmas in Disney California Adventure.
-For all of our complaints about the marketplace booths, Disneyland Resort management deserves praise for this ambitious slate of live entertainment.
+These groups offer a festive, high energy setting this Christmas in Disney California Adventure.
+Disneyland Resort management deserves praise for this ambitious slate of live entertainment.

 Let’s take a brief look at each act…

 Mickey’s Happy Holidays – New for the 2019 holiday season, this is a character celebration with Mickey Mouse and friends.
 Guests will dance and sing along to high-energy music with favorite Disney and Pixar characters, as they march to the merry rhythms of the Holiday Toy Drummers.

 Mickey, Minnie, Chip n’ Dale, Goofy and Clarabelle all don new Festival of Holidays attire, specifically for the “Mickey’s Happy Holidays” celebration.
 The Country Bears and the Pixar characters also sport fun seasonal overlays for this show.
 “Mickey’s Happy Holidays” runs twice daily, with show moments at Paradise Gardens Park and Carthay Circle.